arclabs561/rank-fusion/README.md

 **When RRF underperforms**:

-RRF is about 3-4% lower NDCG than CombSUM when score scales are compatible (OpenSearch BEIR benchmarks).
+RRF is typically 3-4% lower NDCG than CombSUM when score scales are compatible (OpenSearch BEIR benchmarks).
 Trade-off:
 - RRF: Robust to scale mismatches, no tuning needed
 - CombSUM: Better quality when scales match, requires normalization